Strategy 14 min read May 15, 2026 Roy Redd Updated June 2026

 • Document your current backlog: contracted revenue vs. relationship-dependent revenue vs. bid pipeline — buyers will haircut uncontracted backlog heavily

-• Review your corporate structure for California licensing board compliance — ensure ownership percentages meet BPELSG requirements
+• Review your corporate structure for California licensing board compliance — ensure ownership percentages meet BPELSG requirements for your entity type

 • Separate real estate from the operating company if you own your office — consider a lease-back arrangement to the buyer